rishi-tiwari023/LetCpp/README.md

 ├── package.json           # Dependencies & scripts
 ```

-## ➕ Adding Problems
+## ➕ Adding Problems & Solutions
-1. Open `src/data/problems.ts`.
-2. Add a new object to the `problems` array, following the `Problem` interface.
+1. Open `src/data/problems.ts` to add new problem metadata (title, difficulty, etc.).
+2. Add solution files in `src/solutions/` (e.g., `1.ts`, `2.ts`, etc.), each exporting an array of solution objects for that problem.
-3. Each problem can have multiple solutions, each with its own code, approach, and complexity.
+3. Each solution includes C++ code, approach, and complexity analysis.
+4. All problem data and solutions are managed locally—no external API calls.

 ## 🏁 Running the App
 ```bash